csinva/csinva.github.io/_notes/research_ovws/ovw_interp.md

   - accuracy = confidence = consistency
     - measures for rules: precision, info gain, correlation, m-estimate, Laplace estimate
 - these algorithms usually don't support regression, but you can get regression by cutting the outcome into intervals
+- why might these be useful?
+  - [The Magical Mystery Four: How is Working Memory Capacity Limited, and Why?](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2864034/) (cowan, 2010) - a central memory store limited to 3 to 5 meaningful items in young adults

 - connections
   - every decision list is a (one-sided) decision tree
   - every decision tree can be expressed as an equivalent decision list (by listing each path to a leaf as a decision rule)